What’s your home worth in East Vancouver?

 What’s the zoning (i.e. R-7, RS-1, etc)?
-City of Vancouver Zoning Restrictions determine what you can do with a plot of land based on it’s zoning.
-It can determine if a duplex or rowhomes can be built, the amount of square footage, the setbacks, laneway house potential and more.
+City of Vancouver Zoning Restrictions determines what you can do with a plot of land based on its zoning.
+It can determine if a duplex or row homes can be built, the amount of square footage, the setbacks, laneway house potential and more.
 For developers especially, this can be a major consideration.

 Most importantly, especially for families, is what’s the existing house like?
 Has it been renovated, and when?
 Was it completely gutted to the studs and re-built, or were pieces of the house improved over time?
 Have the major components of the house been upgraded (i.e. roof, plumbing, electrical, etc)?
 How many bedrooms are on the upper level?
 Is it open concept, or does it still have an older floor plan?
 Is it a Character House, a Vancouver Special, a Bungalow or a new build?
 One of the biggest questions for younger families pushing to afford a single family house in Vancouver – does it have a basement suite (mortgage helper)?

-Interested in Knowing What your East Van Home is Worth?
+Interested in knowing what your East Vancouver home is work?